 A new resource: collaborating with diverse partners

 In 2008, the Board took steps to formally extend its service area to include Jackson County.
 This action was in response to increased landowner interest, and recognition that Jackson County possesses some of the world’s rarest landscapes, worthy of a concentrated land protection effort.
 Furthermore, none of the natural systems protected by the Conservancy respect geo-political boundaries.
 In addition, because of an increase in available funding through local and county millages, government entities in the Washtenaw County area now had the ability to purchase more land on their own.
 This allowed Legacy to morph into a supporting role in Washtenaw County and expand our work into Jackson County.
-The organization acted to reflect this new reality by changing its name to Legacy Land Conservancy.
+The organization acted to reflect this new reality by changing its name to Legacy Land Conservancy in 2009.